rogeliosandoval/rogeliosandoval/README.md

 ### Hi there, my name is Roger! 👋

 - 💻 I am studying web development at CodeUp!
-- 🎶 I love to make music in my spare time,
+- 🎶 I love to make music in my spare time
 - 🗣 Passion for learning all kinds of langauges!
 - 🐦 Proud step-father to an african grey parrot
 - 🐕 I have an african basenji mix and a dogue de bordeaux that looks sad all of the time